SEMAFORInformatik/femagtools/docs/index.rst

 * create and analyse symmetrical windings
 * create a machine and winding layout from basic requirements
 * identify the model parameters of equivalent circuit
-* calculate machine characteristics by using analytic machine models
+* calculate machine characteristics and efficiency maps by using analytic machine models
 * create a variety of plots
 * execute parameter studies and multi-objective optimization